-Here at notiaPoint, we just released the Pi’d Hacker Starter Course that teaches you essential cybersecurity and hacking skills using a miniature computer known as the Raspberry Pi.
+Here at notiaPoint, we just released the Pi’d Hacker Experience that teaches you essential cybersecurity and hacking skills using a miniature computer known as the Raspberry Pi.

 You probably asked yourself, “What’s that?
 What the heck is a Raspberry Pi?
 How is that going to help me learn cybersecurity?”

 Back to the Basics